sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 <img src="hourly_steps.png" width="600">

 We see that there is an influx of steps from 12-2 and the largest amount of steps taken from 5-7pm.
 These times correlate with breaks people typically have when working a typical 9-5 job.
 12-2pm is the prime time for a lunch break, in which individuals who work at their office might leave to grab food from a nearby restaurant.
 Additionally, 5-7pm is after work is done and when people might try to workout.
-These insights can help make meaningful insights into when Bellabeats should notify users to keep moving.
+These insights can help Bellabeat make meaningful decisions on when to notify users to keep moving.

 ### Steps v Calories